bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 I remember when Ellen Big showed up, everyone was like, oh!, these guys are the feds or there's some other agency.
 But you know, you just kinda, you're happy to get that inbound liquidity at the end of the day.
 I actually want to go higher level and just get our principles first, fundamentals established for the Lightning Network, the challenges for the privacy.
-I think I've heard T-Bast and Tony explain it for those who haven't checked out their contributions, You should definitely check it out.
+I think I've heard Bastien Teinturier and Tony explain it for those who haven't checked out their contributions, You should definitely check it out.
-T-Bast has an amazing chapter in the Mastering Lightning book, which I recommend nonstop.
+Bastien Teinturier has an amazing chapter in the Mastering Lightning book, which I recommend nonstop.
 And then Tony just sprung onto the scene, I think in 2021 with a massive privacy article describing issues with payment hashes, hash correlation, long paths.
-So from a high level approach, T-Bast, can you explain how, I guess, is it Bolt1 or something, the init messages with noisexk, basically how the sender is always unknown and the receiver used to be known and the challenges with that in regards to unannounced channels which were mistakenly called private channels back in the day.
+So from a high level approach, Bastien Teinturier, can you explain how, I guess, is it Bolt1 or something, the init messages with noisexk, basically how the sender is always unknown and the receiver used to be known and the challenges with that in regards to unannounced channels which were mistakenly called private channels back in the day.

-T-Bast: 00:17:51
+Bastien Teinturier: 00:17:51

 Okay, so I'm not sure I'm going to be exactly answering your question, but I think it will encompass what you'd like.
 Our goal with Lightning, once you are inside Lightning and sending Lightning payments, our goal is that any node that is in the route can only infer who a previous node was and who the next node was, and nothing more than that.